ssl-ss/Classification-Model-Comparison-And-Evaluation/README.md

 ## Objective

 In this project, I am looking at what kinds of factors are most predictive of data scientists leaving their current job.
-Practically, HRs in companies can use this information to predict if their employees are leaving and can take measures accordingly.
+Practically, HRs in companies can use this information to predict if their employees are planning on a job change and can take measures accordingly.
 Since the predicted outcomes are binary (i.e., leave or stay), this project will be a classification task.

 More importantly, in this project, I want to accomplish the whole process of building a machine learning pipeline in a systematic way.
 And be able to compare and evaluate different (classification) machine learning models.